Johnny-droid/YummyYummy/README.md

 hash passwords
 Profile of a user (css missing)
-When making an order, make sure you only insert product of the same restaurant Use javascript maybe to change the color of things in single restaurant page List the menu of each restaurant in it's page and add a way to create a "basket" for an order (invetar um número de tele aleatório para colocar no footer e fingir como linha de suport técnico)
+When making an order, make sure you only insert product of the same restaurant -> Fazer um trigger ou algo semelhante para garantir que uma order é de um só restaurante
+Use javascript maybe to change the color of things in single restaurant page List the menu of each restaurant in it's page and add a way to create a "basket" for an order (invetar um número de tele aleatório para colocar no footer e fingir como linha de suport técnico)